SarahBass/SarahBass/README.md

-🎓 Currently enrolled in undergraduate classes for computer science.
-Graduated CSUF with a B.A. in English, have teaching certificates in multiple subjects, and single subject: English.
-Now pursuing B.S. in Computer Science.
+🎓 I have an A.A. in Computer Science.
+I Graduated CSUF with a B.A. in English, have teaching certificates in multiple subjects and areas as well as childhood development certifications.
+I am currently pursuing a B.S. in Computer Science at CSU as a full time student.

 💻 I can program in Kotlin, Java, C++, C,
 Javascript, Assembly, and Python.